Understanding PHQ-9: What the Depression Screening Score Really Means

 The PHQ-9 is one of the most widely used depression screening tools in clinical practice.
 Here is what the score measures, what it does not measure, and how to use it well.

-Rohy AI Clinical Content
+Rohy AI Clinical Team

 Provider education and clinical insight